tuura/shutters/README.md

 # Shutters - Wake-up equations for Process-windows
 This tool reads `markings` extension files (produced by a process windows mining tool), and generates the wakeup condition for each window, as well as the wakeup marking conditions for the places in each window.
-The tool uses `espresso` logic minimizer for synthesis of the obtained conditions.
+The tool uses `espresso` logic minimizer for synthesis of the obtained conditions. `ABC` can be also used optionally for their refactorisation.

 ### How to install the tool
 Clone the repository and run the Makefile.